Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 • Deaths: 1,280.

 CML is one of a group of diseases called the myeloproliferative disorders.
 It is also called chronic myelogenous leukemia.
-Other related entities include the following:
+Other related entities include:

 • Polycythemia vera.